Free Guide to Northwest Camping

 Campground Description: Prineville Reservoir State Park is owned and operated by the State of Oregon.
-It is another of the world class state parks offered by the State of Oregon.
+Prineville Reservoir State Park is another of the world class state parks offered by the State of Oregon.
 Within Prineville Reservoir State Park there are 2 campgrounds; the Main Campground and Jasper Point Campground.
 Jasper Point is a relatively new addition to the park.
 Both have some waterfront view campsites, hot showers, flush toilets, water, boat launches, tent camping and RV camping.
-The nearest shopping is in the town of Prineville, complete with fast food to fine dining.
+The nearest shopping is in the Prineville are and the Bend area.
+Both offer complete services, shopping and fast food to fine dining.

 Number of Sites: